electrickery/ps-2Keyboard2TRS-80/README.md

 ### Remarks on the board

 The sketch is tested with a modified v1.0 board for the CT-80.
 A board for the TRS-80 Model 3 , 4 and 4p could be designed.
-The differences between those models should be supported.
-More info and testing is required.
+As I don't have a model 3 or 4, I cannot test this.
+It works for my model 4p, bu the original keyboard is still working...

 ### Remarks on version 0.8 of the firmware